JeffersonLab/jaws/README.md

 ---

 ## Overview
-The alarm system is composed of three subsystems: registered-alarms, active-alarms, and shelved-alarms.
+The alarm system is composed of three subsystems: registered-alarms, active-alarms, and suppressed-alarms.
 The inventory of all possible alarms is maintained by registering or unregistering alarm definitions on the __registered-alarms__ topic (the master alarm database).
 Alarms are triggered active and also acknowledged by producing messages on the __active-alarms__ topic.
-An alarm can be shelved to deemphasize the fact it is active by placing a message on the __shelved-alarms__ topic.
+An alarm can be suppressed to deemphasize the fact it is active by placing a message on the __suppressed-alarms__ topic.
 The alarm system is composed of the following services:
 - **Sources**
    - anything authorized to produce messages on the active-alarms topic
       - plugin: [epics2kafka-alarms](https://github.com/JeffersonLab/epics2kafka-alarms)